dustinspecker/git-gerrit/readme.md

   - Useful for getting a reference to FETCH_HEAD set
     - `git gerrit fetch CHANGE OPTIONAL_PATCHSET && git rebase --onto FETCH_HEAD HEAD^ master`

+- `git gerrit link CHANGE_ID_OR_COMMIT_SHA`
+  - Return Gerrit link for the given CHANGE_ID or COMMIT_SHA
+  - If a COMMIT_SHA is provided then the returned link will include the patchset number of the respective SHA

 - `git gerrit pull OPTIONAL_PATCHSET`
   - Looks at the `HEAD` commit to find Change-Id and pulls the latest patchset revision for the found Change-Id
   - If OPTIONAL_PATCHSET is provided then that patchset is pulled instead of the latest